 In a drug court, the most visible people helping participants are a judge and their staff.
 But there are others who help those in need, including volunteers.

-The Ohio Board of Professional Conduct has issued four advisory opinions in response to requests for advice.
+The Ohio Board of Professional Conduct issued four advisory opinions regarding application of the Ohio Rules of Professional Conduct.